 A good technical officer will never work only with the tech aspects of the project.
-But also will recommend how to make an application convenient and easy-to-use for your customers.
+This specialist will also recommend how to make an application convenient and easy to use for your customers.

 CTO can assist you with:

-Lots of startups, small and medium businesses need CTO.
+Lots of startups, small and medium businesses need a CTO.
 But they simply cannot afford to hire one full-time.
 That’s why hiring a part-time or outsourced CTO can be a great solution.
 You get all the required services for a budget price.
-For instance, in Europe and Asia, the average CTO startup CTO salary is quite budget-friendly.
+For instance, the average CTO startup CTO salary in Europe and Asia is quite budget-friendly.

 Working with an external CTO, you don’t have any additional expenses.
-For example, hiring an in-house CTO, you’ll be required to bear recruiting expenses, pay office rent, and labor taxes.
-While outsourcing CTO responsibilities., you pay only for the work and services you request.
+For example, hiring an in-house CTO will require you to bear recruiting expenses, pay office rent, and labor taxes.
+While outsourcing CTO responsibilities, you pay only for the work and services you request.

-By hiring an outsourced CTO, you get a professional who can work unbiasedly.
+By hiring an outsourced CTO, you get a digital professional who can work unbiasedly.

 It’s possible to build a business without hiring a CTO.
 However, that would be a long journey with a trial and error method.
 At the same time, even a few technical consultations may clarify the core business and technical issues.
 And you can get some fresh ideas on how to start or develop your business much faster.

 You’ve decided to hire a CTO.
-What criteria to pay attention to while hiring an ideal technical specialist?
+What criteria to pay attention to when hiring an ideal technical specialist?
 Check the below CTO qualifications.

 Choosing a CTO, follow these tips:

-- Choose a person with no less than 5 years of experience, perfectly 6-7 years
+- Choose a person with no less than 5 years of experience, ideally 6-7 years.

-- Pay attention to the spheres you CTO worked with
+- Pay attention to the spheres your CTO worked with.

 Therefore, your future technical consultant should have: